Waleed2660/springboot-learning-kit/tasks/Task 01 - Project Setup.md

 ### **Verify the Application is Healthy**

-Import the [Bruno Collection](../docs/SpringBoot%20Learning%20Kit%20-%20APIs) into your Bruno API client.
+Open the [Bruno Collection](../docs/SpringBoot%20Learning%20Kit%20-%20APIs) into your Bruno API client.
 You can find instructions [here](https://docs.usebruno.com/get-started/import-export-data/import-collections).

 Now, you can hit the HealthCheck API to verify that the application is up and running.
 You should get following response: